Data-driven learning for the Mori-Zwanzig formalism: a generalization of the Koopman learning framework: The Mori--Zwanzig Formalism

 To obtain a closed-form evolution for our observables of interest in $\MM$, we first solve for the observables in set $\MMbar$ implicitly.
-Treating $\bfvL_{\MMbar\MM} \bfvg_\MM$ as an inhomogeneous driving term for the linear system, we can formally solve the linear evolutionary equation for $\bfvg_\MMbar$:
+Treating $\bfvL_{\MMbar\MM} \bfvg_\MM$ as an inhomogeneous driving term of the linear system, we solve the linear evolutionary equation for $\bfvg_\MMbar$:

 The implicit solution of $\bfvg_\MMbar$ is in turn used to express closed evolutionary equations for the observables in the set $\MM$.